Skip to main content

 Motion for Summary Disposition

-Once a hearing on the merits has begun, a motion for summary disposition may only be filed with the prior permission of the Hearing Officer.
+Once a hearing on the merits has begun, a motion for summary disposition may be filed only with the prior permission of the Hearing Officer.
 See Rule 9264(b).

 Unless otherwise directed by the Hearing Officer, a motion for summary disposition must be accompanied by (1) a statement of undisputed facts; (2) a supporting memorandum, not longer than 35 pages, addressing the legal authority upon which the moving party relies; and (3) affidavits or declarations setting forth the admissible facts upon which the moving party relies.
-See Rule 9264(d) and Sample Disciplinary Affidavit and Sample Disciplinary Declaration.
+See Rule 9264(d), Sample Disciplinary Affidavit and Sample Disciplinary Declaration.

 Requests for Information–Rule 9252